redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 ## Setting up a Client

 First things first, let's set up a **client**.
 The `Client` class is the thing that knows how to talk to Redis on the behalf of Redis OM.
 Internally, it uses [Node Redis](https://github.com/redis/node-redis).
 I like to put my instantiated `Client` in its own file and export it.
 This ensures that my application has one and only one instance of the `Client` and thus only one connection to Redis.
-Since Redis and JavaScript are both (more or less) single-threaded, this works really well.
+Since Redis and JavaScript are both (more or less) single-threaded, this works handily.

 So, let's create our first file.
 In the `om` folder add a file called `client.js` and add the following code: